dasch-swiss/dsp-tools/docs/index.md

 server is aware of the data model for your project, conforming data can be uploaded into the DSP repository.

 **Upload data, described in an XML file, to a DSP server that has a project with a matching data model**
-Often, data is initially added in large quantities.
+Sometimes, data is added in large quantities.
 Therefore, DSP-TOOLS allows you to perform bulk imports of your data.
 In order to do so, the data has to be described in an XML file.
 DSP-TOOLS is able to read the XML file and upload all data to the DSP server.